cetic/fadi/tests/doc/cockburns/TC-6.md

-## TC-6: Creating a table in pgAdmin
+## TC-6: Creating a table in Adminer

 <table>